Olkhon Island: Economy

 Most residents are fishermen, farmers, or cattle-ranchers.
 Due to an increasing number of tourists from all over the world, many residents work in this sector as well, and tourism has become an important part of the economy in Olkhon.

 Culture

 The indigenous Buryats, adherents of shamanism, believe the island to be a spiritual place; one of the groups of deities revered in Buryati yellow shamanism is called the oikony noyod, the "thirteen lords of Olkhon".
 On the western coast, close to Khuzhir, is Baikal's most famous landmark, the Shamanka, or Shaman's Rock.
 Natives believe that Burkhan, a modern religious cult figure of the Altai peoples, lives in the cave in this rock.
 Olkhon is considered a centre of Kurumchinskay culture of the 6th–10th centuries.

 The museum at Olkhon, named after Revyakin, has exhibits on the nature and ethnography of the island, including pipe-smoking and a samovar collection.

 History

 The island has a long history of human habitation.
-The original indigenous were the Buryats and the Yakuts.
+The original Indigenous peoples were the Buryats and the Yakuts.

 Russian explorers first visited during the 17th century.